apache/mynewt-mcumgr/THREAT_MODEL.md

 - **Drafted:** 2026-06-13, by the ASF Security team (v0 draft from public artefacts).
-- **Companion repos in the same review round:** `apache/mynewt-core` (the RTOS mcumgr ports onto) and `apache/mynewt-nimble` (the BLE stack that provides one of mcumgr's transports).
-This model is written to stand alone, because mcumgr is **OS-independent and also runs on Zephyr** *(documented: README)* — but where a property is delegated to the host OS or the bootloader, that is called out explicitly.
+- **Companion repos in the same review round:** `apache/mynewt-core` (the RTOS mcumgr ports onto) and `apache/mynewt-nimble` (the BLE stack that provides one of mcumgr's transports). **This model covers the Mynewt porting layer only.** The codebase is OS-independent by construction and the README still describes a Zephyr port, but Zephyr **forked mcumgr into its own tree and no longer consumes this repository**, so its divergences are out of model here.
+The PMC's long-term plan is to move mcumgr back into `apache/mynewt-core`.
+  *(maintainer — §14 Q4, Q19)* Where a property is delegated to the host
+  OS or the bootloader, that is called out explicitly.
 - **What should trigger a revision of this model:** a new SMP command group; a new transport; the addition of any authentication / authorization layer to SMP; a change to which command groups are